 Lilac French Bulldog has a noticeable lilac hue of the coat.
 It occurs due to the same dilution gene that causes a blue hue of hair.
 If you would ask us to describe this coat color, we can say it a pale greyish-brown coat.
 This type of color occurs spontaneously when a dog is a carrier of a recessive gene.

-An Isabella or a Lilac French bulldog will have the genotype bbdd (homozygous for liver, homozygous for dilution).When a Lilac French bulldog is born, its coat may resemble a coat of a blue Frenchie.
-As it matures, its coat gets a lighter coloration and a visible Lilac hue.
+An Isabella or a Lilac French Bulldog will have the genotype bbdd (homozygous for liver, homozygous for dilution).When a Lilac French bulldog is born, its coat may resemble a coat of a blue Frenchie.
+As the puppy matures, its coat gets a lighter coloration and a visible Lilac hue.
 The eyes in a Lilac French bulldog are usually blue, light grey or amber.
 Their noses are usually pale pink or a greyish-brown and have visible pale pink markings around the eyes and mouth.
 This type of dog requires a special way of breeding in order to escape potential health issues.
 That’s why rare-colored Frenchies are expensive and their prices range between $5,000 and $15,000.

 Blue French Bulldog